Pacific Gas and Electric Company: Nuclear plants and gas pipelines

-1990s and deregulation
+1990s, deregulation, and decline

 As of December 1992, PG&E operated 173 electric generating units and 85 generating stations, 18450 mi of transmission lines and 101400 mi of distribution system.

 In 1997, PG&E reorganized as a holding company, PG&E Corporation.
 It consisted of two subsidiaries—PG&E, the regulated utility, and a non-regulated energy business.

 In the later 1990s, under electricity market deregulation this utility sold off most of its natural gas power plants.
 The utility retained all of its hydroelectric plants, the Diablo Canyon Power Plant and a few natural gas plants, but the large natural gas plants it sold made up a large portion of its generating capacity.
 This had the effect of requiring the utility to buy power from the energy generators at fluctuating prices, while being forced to sell the power to consumers at a fixed cost.
 The market for electricity was dominated by the Enron Corporation, which, with help from other corporations, artificially pushed prices for electricity ever higher.
 This led to the California electricity crisis that began in 2000 on Path 15, a transmission corridor PG&E built.

 With a critical power shortage, rolling blackouts began on January 17, 2001.

 1990s fires

 In 1994, PG&E caused the Trauner Fire in Nevada County, California through criminal negligence.
 The fire burned many acres of land and destroyed a schoolhouse and twelve homes near the town of Rough and Ready, California.
 PG&E was found guilty of causing the fire and of 739 counts of criminal negligence.

 In 1996, one of PG&E's substations in the Mission District of San Francisco caught fire.
 PG&E was eventually found legally culpable for the fire due to criminal negligence, according to an investigation in 2003.

-The 1999 Pendola fire in the Plumas National Forest and Tahoe National Forest burned nearly 12,000 acres of forest was found to have been caused by poor vegetation management by PG&E.
+The 1999 Pendola Fire in the Plumas and Tahoe National Forests burned nearly 12,000 acres and was found to have been caused by poor vegetation management by PG&E.